 Does the MOST framework include use of the randomized controlled trial (RCT)?

 Definitely.
 Generally an RCT is used to complete the evaluation phase of MOST.

-You may use it in presentations, online or in publications free of charge.
+You may use figure 1 in presentations, online, or in publications free of charge.

 Is there such a thing as a “MOST design”?